How much can I save with a buyer agent commission rebate?

 Do I need to sign an agreement?

-In markets like New York and Florida, buyers are not typically expected to sign an exclusivity agreement.
-As a result, you can expect only a simple agreement to be sent to you for e-signature detailing the terms of your commission rebate.
+You can expect only a simple agreement to be sent to you for e-signature detailing the terms of your buyer agent commission rebate.
 This agreement is non-exclusive in nature, and serves to protect you by clarifying the terms of your payment.

-Brokers are also required to send you various state mandated disclosure forms such as the NY Agency Disclosure Form, the NY Fair Housing Disclosure Form and the Lead-Based Paint Disclosure Form.
+All brokers in NYC are also required to send you various state mandated disclosure forms such as the NY Agency Disclosure Form and the NYS Fair Housing and Anti-Discrimination Disclosure Form.
 These government mandated disclosure forms are not contracts and you are not required to sign many of them.

 Are there any hidden fees?